BrightspaceUI/actions/incremental-release/README.md

 Notes:
 * If you have additional release validation steps (e.g. build step, validation tests), run them after the "Setup Node" step and before the "Incremental Release" step.
+* In the checkout step, you must set the `persist-credentials` option to `false`.
+This opts out of the default `GITHUB_TOKEN` which is not an admin and cannot bypass branch protection rules.

 ## Triggering a Release